-Web Application Security Testing or simply Security Testing is a process of assessing your web application for security flaws, vulnerabilities, and loopholes in order to prevent cyber attacks, data breach, and data loss.
+Web Application Security Testing or simply Security Testing is a process of assessing your web application for security flaws, vulnerabilities, and loopholes in order to prevent malware, data breaches, and other cyberattacks.
 A meticulous security testing reveals all hidden vulnerable points in your application that runs the risk of getting exploited by a hacker.

 In this guide, we answer the most asked questions on web application testing, starting off with why you should get one.

 Digitization bestowed us with many boons and new banes — Hackers & Cyber threats.
-With every passing day, hackers are developing more and more sophisticated techniques to bypass the previous security standard you have established.
+With every passing day, hackers are developing more and more sophisticated techniques to bypass the previously established security standards.
 A regular web application security testing keeps you updated with your application’s security and vulnerabilities that may be used against your app.

 For the longest time, developers’ complete focus was converged on building apps and software without giving a second thought to its security.
 Cybersecurity was being brushed under the carpet at boardroom discussions and business planning meetings.
 This changed when security breaches in business giants started making headlines and companies started losing millions.
 This is when cyber threats were acknowledged and cybersecurity was given due importance and priority.